Prague Marathon

-The Prague Marathon (also known as Prague International Marathon) is an annual road marathon held in the city of Prague in the Czech Republic each May.
+The Prague Marathon (also known as Prague International Marathon, Pražský mezinárodní maraton) is an annual road marathon held in the city of Prague in the Czech Republic each May.
 It was founded in 1995 and has grown to become a significant event, being awarded IAAF Gold Label status.
 Prague's marathon course has been voted one of the most beautiful in the world.

 History

 The inaugural marathon was held in 1995 with the support of Emil Zátopek, a Czech runner who had won the marathon at the 1952 Summer Olympics despite never having run a marathon before.
 For its inaugural year, the marathon itself had 985 participants, while runners in two additional races, measuring 9.2 and 4.8 km, made up the rest of the roughly 15,000 participants in total.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021 or 2022 or transferring their entry to another runner.
 (Note: It had initially been postponed before being cancelled.)
 Similarly, the 2021 in-person edition was also cancelled due to the pandemic, with all registrants given the option of transferring their entry to 2022 or exchanging it for a shop voucher.